Ipswich School Privacy Policy

 Whose rights?

 The rights under Data Protection Law belong to the individual to whom the data relates.
 However, the School will often rely on parental authority or notice for the necessary ways it processes personal data relating to pupils – for example, under the parent contract, or via a form.
 Parents and pupils should be aware that this is not necessarily the same as the School relying on strict consent.
-Where consent is required, it may in some cases be necessary or appropriate – given the nature of the processing in question, and the pupil’s age and understanding – to seek the pupil’s consent.

 In general, the School will assume that pupils’ consent is not required for ordinary disclosure of their personal data to their parents, e.g. for the purposes of keeping parents informed about the pupil’s activities, progress and behaviour, and in the interests of the pupil’s welfare.
 That is unless, in the School’s opinion, there is a good reason to do otherwise.